Liane Carroll: Early life

-Carroll's parents were semi-professional singers who, she says, met and sang at the Country Club in Eastbourne.
+Carroll's parents were semi-professional singers who met and sang at the Country Club in Eastbourne.
 She grew up in a musical household in Hastings and in south London.
 She started learning the piano at the age of three, began composing at the age of eight, and has been a professional singer, pianist and composer since she was 15.

-Professional career
+Career

 In 1998 Carroll joined Trevor Watts' Moiré Music band and toured overseas with them.
 She became a respected session musician and also worked in bands under Dave Holdsworth, Gerry Rafferty, Jerry Donohue and Long John Baldry.

-She formed her own trio and recorded for Jazz Art, Bridge, and Ronnie Scott's Jazz House.
+Carroll formed her own trio and recorded for Jazz Art, Bridge, and Ronnie Scott's Jazz House.

 From 1996 to 2002, Carroll worked with singer-songwriter-guitarist Peter Kirtley, with whom she composed many songs.
 They appeared together on a charity single for Brazilian street children, on which Carroll's backing singer was Paul McCartney.

 From 1996 onwards Carroll started working with Hospital Records.
-In 2003 she toured internationally with a band formed by Hospital Records' owner Tony Colman, playing at the Brazilian Electro Dance Music Festival in Brasilia.
+In 2003 she toured internationally with a band formed by Hospital Records' owner Tony Colman, playing at the Brazilian Electro Dance Music Festival in Brasília.
 In the early 2000s she began recording for the Splash Point label, releasing a series of recordings that embraced jazz, R&B and the singer-songwriter tradition.
 From 2005 onwards, she decided to focus on her jazz work.

-Liane Carroll has worked with many artists ranging from Sir Paul McCartney and Gerry Rafferty to Ladysmith Black Mambazo.
+Carroll has worked with many artists ranging from Paul McCartney and Gerry Rafferty to Ladysmith Black Mambazo.
 She has also performed as lead vocalist and Wurlitzer keyboardist for the drum and bass band London Elektricity.
 She is a regular performer at Ronnie Scott's Jazz Club and the 606 Club in London, and has made several albums.
-In addition to performing, Carroll also teaches at jazz summer schools in the UK and Europe and also conducts workshops.
+In addition to performing, Carroll also teaches at jazz summer schools in the UK and Europe, and conducts workshops.

 Broadcasting

-In 2013 Liane Carroll was a guest on Alex Horne's BBC Radio 4 comedy show Alex Horne Presents the Horne Section.
+In 2013 Carroll was a guest on Alex Horne's BBC Radio 4 comedy show Alex Horne Presents the Horne Section.

 Awards and recognition

-In 2005 Liane Carroll won two awards in the BBC Jazz Awards: Best Vocalist and Best of Jazz.
+In 2005 Carroll won two awards in the BBC Jazz Awards: Best Vocalist and Best of Jazz.
 In 2006 she won the Marston Pedigree Jazz Award for best vocalist.
 On 13 May 2008, Andy Burnham MP, then Secretary of State for Culture, Media and Sport, presented her with the 2008 award for Jazz Musician of the Year in the Parliamentary Jazz Awards.
 Her album Up and Down won in the Jazz Album of the Year category at the Parliamentary Jazz Awards in May 2012.
 In 2016 she won a Gold award from the British Academy of Songwriters, Composers and Authors (BASCA).